Batteries for communal benefit

 Figure 1: Tesla community battery in Western Australia, Credit: Western Power, WA

-A simple analogy to consider is suburban water tower.
+A simple analogy to consider is a suburban water tower.
 The local water utility uses it to store water, near where it’s needed to help meet peak demand.
 Overnight, while demand is low, water is pumped into the tower and when demand peaks the next day the tower drains, helping meet demand and maintain water pressure.
 Without local storage, the size of the infrastructure required to reliably supply Australians with water would be far more expensive than the infrastructure we have today.

 It is these shared ‘water batteries’ that allows an efficient supply chain in the water industry, and the intent is to achieve the same thing with shared energy batteries.

 The advantage of a community battery is single households do not need to invest large sums of money into systems that are not yet economically viable without large subsidies or rebates.
-There is also substantial advantage from the diversity benefits that come with sharing a community battery.
+There is also a substantial advantage from the diversity benefits that come with sharing a community battery.

 At a higher level, it promotes a way for all customers (with and without DER) to work together towards goals that are often seen as contrary to one another i.e. climate change and lower costs for customers.